 The Chocolate Goldendoodle is unique because his eye rims, paw pads, nose, and lips are chocolate or liver-colored instead of black.
 The peculiar coloring comes from a recessive gene, and both parents must carry it to produce chocolate puppies.

-Since Golden Retrievers don’t have the chocolate gene, mating them with a Chocolate Poodle doesn’t create a Chocolate Goldendoodle.
+Since Golden Retrievers don’t have the chocolate gene, partnering them with a Chocolate Poodle doesn’t create a Chocolate Goldendoodle.
 For that, breeders breed Goldendoodles back with Chocolate Poodles or Goldendoodles.

 Here’s a chart explaining the process: